 Why Aren’t There Eclipses Every Month?

 If solar and lunar eclipses occur when the Sun, Moon, and Earth form a straight line, why don’t we have solar or lunar eclipses every month?
 After all, they line up every time we have a full Moon a new Moon phase.

 And why do solar and lunar eclipses always seem to happen so close together?
 If you look back through the last several years of Farmers’ Almanac astronomy calendars, you’ll notice that solar and lunar eclipses always seem to fall within a couple of weeks of one another.

-It turns out that the answer to both of those questions is connected to the angle of the Moon’s orbit, which is inclined about 5° from the ecliptic, another name for the Earth’s orbit around the Sun.
+It turns out that the answer to both of those questions, above, is connected to the angle of the Moon’s orbit, which is inclined about 5° from the ecliptic, another name for the Earth’s orbit around the Sun.
 For eclipses to happen with every full or new Moon, the Moon and Earth would have to orbit at the exact same angle (astronomers know when such events are going to happen, which is why you get alerted ahead of time to watch).

 This is also why solar and lunar eclipses tend to fall within about two weeks of one another.
-If the Moon approaches close enough to the ecliptic during a full Moon for a lunar eclipse occur, it will once again approach the ecliptic about two weeks later, when it’s new, causing a solar eclipse, and vice versa.
+If the Moon approaches close enough to the ecliptic during a full Moon for a lunar eclipse to occur, it will once again approach the ecliptic about two weeks later, when it’s new, causing a solar eclipse, and vice versa.
 Take a look at 2021, for example:

-The times when the Sun appears, from the Earth, to be close enough to the Moon to allow for an eclipse to occur is called an eclipse season.
+The times when the Sun appears, from the Earth, to be close enough to the Moon to allow for an eclipse to occur, is called an eclipse season.
 There are two roughly 34-day-long eclipse seasons each year, falling about 25 weeks apart.

 At least two, and sometimes three, eclipses occur every eclipse season.
 If the first eclipse in the season falls at the very beginning of that season, there will be enough time for two more eclipses.

-It’s even possible, though very rare, to have three eclipses in one calendar month.
-The last time that happened was during the year 2000, but it won’t happen again until 2206!
+It’s possible, though very rare, to have 3 eclipses in one calendar month.
+The last time that happened was in 2000, but it won’t happen again until 2206!

-Because the space between eclipse seasons is about a week shy of half a year, eclipse seasons migrate backwards through our calendar, coming slightly earlier each year.
+Because the space between eclipse seasons is about a week shy of half a year, eclipse seasons migrate backward through our calendar, coming slightly earlier each year.

 Most years have four or five eclipses, but it’s possible to have a year with six, or even seven.
 For seven eclipses to be possible, a single eclipse season must fall during December and carry over into the new calendar year.
 The last time we saw a year with seven eclipses was 1982.
 If you don’t remember that, you may still be around to see the next one in 2038.